The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 That is something as well.
 I was following books from Microsoft that I was lucky enough to access.
 But they fell into that trap.
 I would learn and learn and learn, and at some point, I'll hit a roadblock where something is not working.
 Now, I have to search for hours just to find out that this phrase is no longer valid.
 Simply change X to Y, and it works.
 So that is definitely a pitfall I can see some people falling into.
 Not keeping everything up to date.

 **Schalk Neethling**
 Teeing off something you said earlier, you were thinking of creating some courses to teach people the skills you already have.
 I believe, in general, that is a good idea.
-And that's something that many people new to development are a little bit scared of, but that I would encourage.
-Write about the stuff that you learn.
+And something that many people new to development are a little bit scared of, but that I would encourage, is to write about the stuff that you learn.

 Because teaching is one of the best ways of learning.
 If you've built something, write about how you created it.
 It doesn't necessarily need to tell a story about your struggles.
 It can really just be you writing down how to make a responsive hero with HTML and CSS, for example.